asjadnaqvi/Pakistan-national-budgets/README.md

 Individual budget files are in their respective folders.

-*Note*: The files are generated using pattern recognition scripts, a lot of which had to be fine tuned.
-The files can contain errors.
-If you come across some data issues, then please report them as soon as possible.
+*Note*: The files are generated using pattern recognition scripts which had to be fine tuned over several iterations.
+The files might contain errors.
+If you come across data issues, then please report them as soon as possible.
+This is a hobby project to improve my data scraping skills.
+If you intend to use this data for research and policy work, then please double check the raw numbers with the original source files.
+Also note that budget files are intermittently updated and the data reflects the version used at the time of scraping the data.
+If you would like me to update the files to newer versions, then feel free to open an [Issue](https://github.com/asjadnaqvi/Pakistan-national-budgets/issues).

 ## Description of the variables